 When I meet new people in a professional setting I often ask if they are on LinkedIn.
 They may be a potential client, someone who can add value to my business or a job seeker I’m working with.
 LinkedIn is a professional networking site and many companies use this tool as a means of recruiting staff.

 When it comes to landing a job, your LinkedIn profile acts as the online version of your resume.
-I’m going to share with you eight ways to build up your profile so you get noticed by potential employers.
+I’m going to share with you 10 ways to strengthen your profile and ensure you are optimising your professional brand with this online platform.
 Continue reading →